 When adding new servicers or devices to be monitored make sure to add them to a group using the Owning Group option.

 If you are using Satellites it's very important to make sure that the Satellite you want to monitor the new servers is selected in the "Monitored by".
 If not using Satellites, this box will select the Central Monitoring Service.

 The Smart Config process will add the new computers to the top Servers/Devices group.
 You can use Bulk Config to easily move many servers at once to different groups.

 See Smart Config for more detailed information.

 You can manually add a single computer to be monitored by right-clicking on any group in the left navigation pane in the Console.
-Doing so will first show the dialog below to collect the server name.
+Doing so will show the Set Server Type menu.

 The next step is to tell PA Server Monitor what type of server/device is being added.
 This helps the product know which protocols to use when communicating with the server/device.
 The dialog below is how you indicate this.
 The buttons on the right let you give device-type credentials (ie Windows username/password, SNMP community string, etc).
 The button also indicates the credentials currently being used.

 You can click the "Probe Server and Discover Automatically" to have PA Server Monitor determine which protocols the server/device responds to.
 You may still need to specify credentials though.